Particular/Workshop/README.md

 Connect to the instance and run `Teardown-Databases.sql` followed by `Setup-Databases.sql`, both located in the [exercises/scripts](exercises/scripts) folder.

+### How can I use SQL Server LocalDb on Windows 7

+Windows 7 isn't a supported operating system for SQL Server 2016.
+Instead install SQL Server 2014 Express, which you can (download here)[https://www.microsoft.com/en-us/download/details.aspx?id=42299].

 ### How do I download the Particular Platform Installer with Microsoft Edge?

 When you attempt to download the installer, you will be presented with this message: